hudso2tj/Salary-Calculator/README.md

 # Things I learned

-1. Basic math logic in a simple calculator program
+1. Programming basic math logic
+2. Formatting of console output
+3. Solving a problem using a program